axibase/atsd/administration/backup.md

 * [User Groups](./collector-account.md#create-user-group)
 * [Web Configurations](../rule-engine/notifications/webhook.md)

 A backup does not include [data tables](./data_retention.md#data-tables) containing series, properties, or metadata messages.
-See [Backup Data](#backup-data) for instructions on creating data backup.
+See [Data](#data) for instructions on creating data backup.

 ATSD performs an [automatic backup](#configure-automatic-backup-schedule) each day at a specified time.